gcavelier/smolBSD-tui/README.md

 - [X] Stop a VM
 - [X] Refresh vms/kernels/images every 2s
 - [X] Delete a vm
-- [ ] Popups size should be calculated from their content's size
+- [X] Popups size should be calculated from their content's size
+- [ ] Add scrollbar on popups when needed
 - [ ] Create a new VM
 - [ ] Edit an exiting VM
 - [ ] Display the CPU usage